Panasonic G110 vs TZ200

 It is notable that the G110 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the G110 and the TZ200 are recent models that are part of the current product line-up.
 The TZ200 replaced the earlier Panasonic TZ100, while the G110 followed on from the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G110 and TZ200 can be found, respectively, in the Panasonic G110 Manual (free pdf) or the online Panasonic TZ200 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic G110 and the Panasonic TZ200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.